marcstringer/Wiznet_5500/DNS/DNSREADME.md

 ### dnsResolve(*hostname, cb*)
 This function performs a dns request for the given hostname.
 The returned ip addresses are passed into the callback.
-The IP addresses are stored as arrays in key value pairs
+The IP addresses are stored as strings within an array.

 | Key | Data Type |Required | Default Value |Description |
 |----|------------|---------|--------------|------------|